ysmood/kit/readme.md

 ## CLI tool

 Goto the [release page](https://github.com/ysmood/gokit/releases) download the exectuable for your OS.
-Or you can install each with single line command below.
+Or install with single line command below.

 ### godev